catdeal3r/BlackIce/README.md

-# SCReate - A simpler alternative to make
+# BlackIce - A simpler alternative to make

-SCReate is a simple alternative to `make` with intensionally less features.
+BlackIce is a simple alternative to `make` with intensionally less features.

-It is designed to purely compile C and C++ code with gcc and g++ (however I am open to adding support for more languages in the future).
+It is designed to compile C and C++ code with gcc and g++ like compilers.

 ## Why?